 The glaciers are also fantastic, I went to Franz Josef glacier, which is a drive north of Queenstown.

 But I would certainly agree with Queenstown being the ideal centre and to take trips out from there, as it has so much to offer.

-Most of the bungy places operate from Queenstown too. almost 8 years ago
+Most of the bungy places operate from Queenstown too. about 8 years ago

 When luging in Queenstown check the prices, much cheaper to buy a second or third ride ahead of time than figure out you'd like to go again and get dinged full price a second time. (and you can only go on the slow route your first time down.)